ovh/the-bastion/doc/sphinx/plugins/group-owner/groupModify.rst

    This group will enforce TTL setting, on guest access creation, to be set, and not to a higher value than DURATION,

                                                  set to zero to allow guest accesses creation without any TTL set (default)
+.. option:: --try-personal-keys yes|no

+   When a user accesses a server through his group permission, his personal access keys will also be added

+                                                 to the connection attempt (default: no)

 Note that `--idle-lock-timeout` and `--idle-kill-timeout` will NOT be applied for catch-all groups (having 0.0.0.0/0 in their server list).